MMRIZE/MMM-GroveGestures/README.md

   - detection range : 5 ~ 10cm / non-touch
   - size : 20mm X 20mm

+Unfortunately, due to it's short range and theory of electro-magnetic field, this sensor will not be used beneath Spymirror.
+But under the thin wooden, plastic or normal glass, it will work.
 It works as 3D gesture sensor similar with `Skywriter` or `Flick!`, but definitely small, flat, and non-HAT.
-It could be fit for bezel-frame of MagicMirror.
+It could fit for bezel-frame of MagicMirror.
 Soldering is not needed.

 ### Comparison
-- vs. PIR motion sensor, ultrasonic sensor, CAM motion detection
+- vs. PIR sensor, ultrasonic sensor, CAM motion detection
-  - PROS: more gestures
+  - **PROS**: more gestures
-  - CONS: short range
+  - **CONS**: short range
 - vs. Skywriter, Flick!
-  - PROS: small
+  - **PROS**: small
-  - CONS: touch, tap gestures are not supported
+  - **CONS**: touch, tap gestures are not supported
 - vs. CAM gesture recognition
-  - PROS: light, easy, low CPU
+  - **PROS**: light, easy, low CPU
-  - CONS: short range, not so COOL
+  - **CONS**: short range, not so COOL

 ### REQUIREMENT